echobom/UERANSIM-wiki/Using-the-TUN-interface.md

 - UERANSIM and core network successfully configured.
 - A PDU Session with IPv4 type successfully established.
-- Correct IP address of the related IPv4 PDU Session is given to `ue-binder`.
+- IP address given to `ue-binder` is exactly same with the IP address of the related IPv4 PDU Session.